-For the three months ended June 30, 2017, compared to the same period in 2016, the increase in rest of world TYSABRI revenues was primarily due to a 11% increase in unit sales volume.
+For the three months ended September 30, 2017, compared to the same period in 2016, the decrease in rest of world TYSABRI revenues was primarily due to a prior year favorable adjustment of approximately \$20.0 million to previous reserves estimates related to a government price reimbursement program in Italy included in our discounts and allowances, partially offset by a 1% increase in unit sales volume.

-For the six months ended June 30, 2017, compared to the same period in 2016, the increase in rest of world TYSABRI revenues was primarily due to the recognition of approximately \$45.0 million of previously deferred revenue in Italy relating to the pricing agreement with the Italian National Medicines Agency (Agenzia Italiana del Farmaco, or AIFA), as discussed below, and a 12% increase in unit sales volume.
+For the nine months ended September 30, 2017, compared to the same period in 2016, the increase in rest of world TYSABRI revenues was primarily due to the recognition of approximately \$45.0 million of previously deferred revenue in Italy relating to the pricing agreement with the Italian National Medicines Agency (Agenzia Italiana del Farmaco, or AIFA), as discussed below, and an 8% increase in unit sales volume, partially offset by a prior year favorable adjustment of approximately \$20.0 million to previous reserves estimates related to a government price reimbursement program included in our discounts and allowances.

-In the first quarter of 2017, we reached an agreement with AIFA's Price and Reimbursement Committee resolving all of AIFA's claims relating to sales of TYSABRI in excess of the reimbursement limit for prior periods.
+In the first quarter of 2017 we reached an agreement with AIFA's Price and Reimbursement Committee resolving all of AIFA's claims relating to sales of TYSABRI in excess of the reimbursement limit for prior periods.